andrienko/spriters-resource/README.md

     spriters --get "/pc_computer/heroesofmightandmagic2/"

 where /pc_computer/heroesofmightandmagic2/ is an url (or a part of url) of a game page on spriters-resource website.
 All the sprites available for that url (if any) will be downloaded and saved into current working directory.
+Adding a `--md` parameter will also create a directory for downloaded files.

 You can also search for the url using following command: